ironcrafter54/mac2mqtt/README.md

 # Mac2MQTT (updated)

-FYI this project is not abandoned and is accepting pull requests, if you made this app better feel free to submit a PR and I'll merge it.

 `mac2mqtt` is a program that allows viewing and controlling some aspects of computers running macOS via MQTT.

-This repo is a fork of bessarabov/mac2mqtt -> ironcrafter54/mqtt -> hagak/mac2mqtt -> ironcrafter54/mqtt, that adds various QOL features for the mac
+This repo is a fork of bessarabov/mac2mqtt, that add MQTT Autodiscovery and a KeepAwake function for the mac.

 It publishes to MQTT: